rosiecakes/django-docker-dojo/README.md

 __You__

-(It would be extremely useful to have at least a cursory understanding of REST as an architectural style, and the premise of decoupling a backend from a frontend.
-Familiarity with administering Django-based systems and using Python on the web would be handy, as would some experience using Docker on the command line!)
+(It would be extremely useful to have at least a cursory understanding of REST as an architectural style, and the premise of decoupling a data-driven backend from a public-facing frontend through REST.
+Familiarity with administering Django  systems and using Python on the web would be handy, as would some experience using Docker on the command line!)

 __Your machine__